ptomulik/python-ezmlex/README.md

 Python package for lexical analysis of texts.
 This is another yet package for the tokenization of strings.
-It supports various types of inputs, UTF-8 encoding and has conveniend iterator interface.
+It supports various types of inputs, UTF-8 encoding and has convenient iterator interface.

 FEATURES